 - Oil for frying

-- Prepare a tray with layers of paper towel.
+- Prepare a tray with layers of paper towels.
+Pat the zucchini and flowers dry before.

 - Mix the ricotta with all the other filing ingredients until well combined.
 Taste along the way adjusting the seasoning as you go.